API Monogram & APIQR: Contact

 Customer Feedback /Complaints

 API appreciates customer feedback, including complaints.
 We consider complaints as one way to improve our processes.
-Complaints against API or its clients may be transmitted to Certification@api.org, or to any API employee by letter, email, fax, phone or in person.
+Complaints against API or its clients may be transmitted using the API Monogram/APIQR Contact Form, or to any API employee by letter, email, fax, phone or in person.
 API personnel will attempt to resolve the issue upon receipt.
 If the complaint requires further investigation, API will initiate its corrective action process to address the complaint.

 Nonconformance Reporting (NCR)